- Pay the Piper, E.P. Dutton, 1988

 - Rain Later (short story) 1949

-Joan Williams was born in 1928 in Memphis, Tennessee.
+Joan Williams was born on September 26, 1928 in Memphis, Tennessee.
 Her family was from northwest Mississippi.

 She spent one year studying at Southwestern, one at Chevy Chase Jr. College, and then graduated from Bard College in 1950.
 Her short story, Rain Later, written while a junior in college, won the Mademoiselle College Fiction Contest and was awarded Honorable Mention in Best American Short Stories, 1949.